GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 development teams.

-Discussions on these threads should be focused on the ongoing implementation detail in Chromium as the intended audience is developers already engaged with the feature as opposed to providing broad announcements.
+Discussions on these threads should be focused on the ongoing implementation detail in Chromium as the intended audience is developers directly coding against the feature, as opposed to a general audience interested in broad announcements.
 You can find a link to read and contribute to these in the **Mailing list** column in the tables below.

 {% endDetails %}